mse150s20/p2-kinetics/README.md

     dHealthy/dt = -rInfect\*Healthy*Infected/(Healthy+Infected+Recovered)
 This reaction depends on the concentration of Healthy and the concentration of Infected concentration of Healthy is Healthy/(Healthy+Infected+Recovered), and the concentration of Infected is Infected/(Healthy+Infected+Recovered)

-rInfect and rRecover are our reaction constants - what do they mean?

 # Conclusion
 This is where we talk about what this data means for us.
 What are the next steps we need to take?
 Should we continue social distancing?
 Comment on how well the state is handling it.
 Etc...